3424 Woodward Avenue,

 What is now known as the Bonstelle Theatre has had a long and varied life.

 In 1928, it was renamed the Detroit Civic Theatre.
 Miss Bonstelle died in 1932, and her theater company sold the building.
-It reopened a year later as a movie house, now called the Mayfair.
+It reopened a year later on October 20, 1933 as a movie house, now called the Mayfair Theatre.

-After nearly two decades showing first-run films, the Mayfair returned to legitimate theater in 1951 after it was acquired for the drama department of Wayne State University.
+After nearly two decades showing first-run films, the Mayfair Theatre returned to legitimate theatre in 1951 after it was acquired for the drama department of Wayne State University.
 It was renamed the Wayne State University Theatre.

 Still part of the University to this day, it has since been restored and renamed the Bonstelle Theatre, in honor of its founder.
 It continues to shine as a venue for the best in live performances from Shakespeare to musicals.

-Lily Tomlin and Tom Skerritt are among those to have gotten their acting starts at the Bonstelle.
+Lily Tomlin and Tom Skerritt are among those to have gotten their acting starts at the Bonstelle Theatre.